 How to recognise a gas leak and what you should do?

-New Delhi, May 07: Eight persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.
+New Delhi, May 07: Nine persons have on Thursday reportedly died after a toxic gas leaked from a chemical plant of a multinational firm in Visakhapatnam, Andhra Pradesh.

 At least 5,000 have fallen sick due to the leak.